Betta fish may have a reputation for being fussy eaters, but both freeze dried and pellet foods have proven to be extremely popular among the breed.

 - What Specific Food Ingredients are Good for Bettas?

-- What Specific Ingredients are Not So Good for Bettas?
+- What Specific Ingredients are Not So Good?

 - Freeze Dried Food – The Best Betta Fish Food Available